clokep/relapse/docs/presence_router_module.md

 state.
 This method can determine whether a given presence update should be sent to certain users.
-It does this by returning a dictionary with keys representing local or remote Matrix User IDs, and values being a python set of `synapse.handlers.presence.UserPresenceState` instances.
+It does this by returning a dictionary with keys representing local or remote Matrix User IDs, and values being a python set of `relapse.handlers.presence.UserPresenceState` instances.

-Synapse will then attempt to send the specified presence updates to each user when possible.
+Relapse will then attempt to send the specified presence updates to each user when possible.

 #### `get_interested_users`